Housebuilding in Dublin stalls amid concern over affordability

 Housebuilding in Dublin, where demand is strongest, has stalled amid concern the Central Bank’s lending rules may be constraining affordability.

-The latest Dublin Economic Monitor indicates that house completions in the capital fell by 13.7 per cent year on year in second quarter of 2019 to 1,628.
+The latest Dublin Economic Monitor indicates that the annual rate of house completions in the capital fell by 13.7 per cent in the second quarter to just 1,628.

-This marked the first quarter of negative growth since 2015 and comes amid a sharp slowdown in property price inflation with prices in the Dublin area now actually falling.
+This was first quarter of negative growth recorded in over four years and comes amid a sharp slowdown in property price inflation.

-The report, which is is produced by EY-DKM Economic Advisory on behalf of the four Dublin Local Authorities, also details a slowdown in commencement notices, which fell year on year by 18.5 per cent.
+The report, which is produced by EY-DKM Economic Advisory on behalf of the four Dublin local authorities, also details a slowdown in commencement notices, which fell year on year by 18.5 per cent.
 “This may have negative implications in the future for completions growth,” the report said.

 Goodbody chief economist Dermot O’Leary said the fall-off in completions in Dublin tallies with his firm’s own housebuilding tracker.